Binary Logistic Regression in Python

 import statsmodels.formula.api as smf

-riskmodel = smf.logit(formula = 'DEFAULTER ~ AGE + EMPLOY + ADDRESS + DEBTINC + CREDDEBT + OTHDEBT', data = bankloan).fit()
+formula='DEFAULTER ~ AGE + EMPLOY + ADDRESS + DEBTINC + CREDDEBT + OTHDEBT',

-riskmodel = smf.logit(formula = 'DEFAULTER ~ EMPLOY + ADDRESS + DEBTINC + CREDDEBT', data = bankloan).fit()
+formula='DEFAULTER ~ EMPLOY + ADDRESS + DEBTINC + CREDDEBT',

-In this output, all independent variables are statistically significant and the signs are logical, so this model can be used for further diagnosis.
+In this refined output, all the independent variables are significant, and the signs of the coefficients make sense.
+This final model can be used for further analysis.

 import numpy as np